neo4j/neo4j-java-driver/ISSUE_TEMPLATE.md

 **Operating System:** Ubuntu 16.10 on AWS

 ### Steps to reproduce
-1. Start Neo4j on a AWS instance
+1. Start Neo4j on an AWS instance
 2. Run a query with the driver
 3. Put the driver idle for 2h
 4. Run another query